Cruise Themed Nautical Birthday Party: Great kids party theme where your guests sail away for the day with a house turned cruise ship!

 I also made fun name tags for the “staff” with our names, and the countries we were from.
 Just like on the real ship.
 And we all wore our black and white “uniform”.

 After lunch our guests headed back to the Sandbar Lounge for karaoke.
-On our last cruise, with great friends of ours, there was family karaoke one night.
+On our last cruise, with great friends of ours, there was family karaoke theme nights.
 Our girls were brave enough to give it a try.
-It was so much fun, and seemed like the perfect way to end the cruise party.
-Our guests were a little shy, but we still had a lot of fun.
+They had such fun times singing karaoke together, all that was missing was a dance floor!
+After having the other activities, this was the perfect way to end the cruise party.
+Our guests were a little shy at first, but we still had a lot of fun.

 Sea Themed Loot Bag

-We sent our guest home with a little sea themed loot bag.
-There were lifesavers, gold fish crackers, cracker jacks, and chips ahoy cookies.
+One of my favorite things about themed parties is coming up with a themed goodie bag.
+We sent our guest home with a little sea themed favor bag.
+There were lifesavers, goldfish crackers, cracker jacks, and chips ahoy cookies.
 I made a fun little label for our “ships ahoy” cookies.

 With a special Cruise Themed Nautical Birthday, life really is a party!